-One of the things our patients notice about Nashville Center for Aesthetic Dentistry is just how detail-oriented Dr. Dennis Wells and Dr. Daniel Weese are when they are restoring teeth with procedures such as dental crowns and bridges.
+One of the things our patients notice about Nashville Aesthetic Dentistry – Dennis J. Wells, DDS is just how detail-oriented Dr. Dennis Wells and Dr. Daniel Weese are when they are restoring teeth with procedures such as dental crowns and bridges.

 When they are describing a cracked tooth, it is important for them to be specific and to identify the types of cracked teeth that can happen.
 Here is a list of five different ways you can have a cracked tooth: